Skip to main content

 .send();

-Tips: Include the week in the idempotency key to prevent duplicates.
-Set timezone so "Monday morning" stays consistent across DST changes.
+Tips: Set timezone so "Monday morning" stays consistent across DST changes.
+Use maxOccurrences(52) instead of repeatForever() to automatically stop after a year.

 Follow-Up Sequence